jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) refund to the taxpayer the excess interest to the extent that it has been paid by the taxpayer.

 ### 183D Remission consistent with collection of highest net revenue over time
-(1) The Commissioner may remit—payable by a taxpayer if the Commissioner is satisfied that the remission is consistent with the Commissioner's duty to collect over time the highest net revenue that is practicable within the law.
+(1) The Commissioner may remit— payable by a taxpayer if the Commissioner is satisfied that the remission is consistent with the Commissioner's duty to collect over time the highest net revenue that is practicable within the law.
   (a) a late filing penalty; and
   (aa) a non-electronic filing penalty; and
   (b) a late payment penalty; and